Covered Workers & Annual Pay - 2012 Annual Summary

 *Data was suppressed to prevent disclosure of confidential information.

-In 2011, the Manufacturing industry increased its employment level by 2,363 workers (6.4 percent) for an average of 39,204 workers.
-The number of establishments decreased by 12 for a total of 1,125 statewide.
+In 2012, the Manufacturing industry increased employment by 1,971 workers (5.0 percent) for an average of 41,175 workers.
+The number of establishments decreased, down by 13 for a total of 1,112 statewide.
 This industry sector is comprised of both durable and non-durable goods manufacturing.
-Establishments included in Durable Goods Manufacturing are engaged in manufacturing goods with a normal life expectancy of three or more years.
+Establishments included in durable goods manufacturing are engaged in manufacturing goods with a normal life expectancy of three or more years.
 These items typically consist of higher dollar products, such as machinery, furniture, building materials and electronic equipment.
 Non-durable goods typically consist of food and beverage products, clothing and paper products.

-The Manufacturing industry was greatly impacted by the recession and had a large number of layoffs in 2009.
-In 2010, almost half of the industries had worker losses.
-In 2011, 17 of the 21 industries showed a gain in the number of workers, showing recovery from the recession.
-The following industries showed significant worker gains:
+In 2012, 16 of the 21 industries showed a gain in the number of workers, showing a recovery from the recession.
+The following industries showed worker gains:

-Despite overall gain in workers for this industry, three of the 21 Manufacturing industry sectors experienced decreased worker levels.
-Worker loss occurred mainly within the sectors of Textile Product Mills (NAICS 314) with 10 workers (2.4 percent) and Printing and Related Support Activities (NAICS 323) with seven workers (0.5 percent).
+Despite overall gain in workers for this industry, four of the 21 manufacturing industry sectors experienced decreased worker levels.
+Worker loss occurred within the sectors: